The Best And Worst Foods To Buy At Aldi

 Worst: Salmon and other fish, especially Sea Queen

 Sounds crazy, right?
 Reporters found a ton of evidence linking thousands of North Korean workers, the nuclear-armed government, and the fish you're buying not just from Aldi, but a number of North American and European stores.
-Look for product labels indicating fish was processed in China, and you might want to think twice about buying.
+Look for product labels indicating fish was processed in China.
+If you find one, you might want to think twice about buying that product.

 Best: Anything with the Improving Animal Welfare label

-In 2017, Germany's Aldi announced (via the European Supermarket Magazine) they were rolling out a new label.
-The German "Fur Mehr Tierschutz" translates to "Improving Animal Welfare," and guidelines for determining what products could be awarded the label were written with help from the German Animal Protection Association.
-The idea was to go a few steps further in regulating things like how much space and pasture dairy cows are given, and both Aldi Nord and Sud are participating in the program.
+In 2017, Germany's Aldi announced that it was rolling out a new label.
+The German "Fur Mehr Tierschutz" translates to "Improving Animal Welfare," and included guidelines for determining what products could be awarded the label, with help from the German Animal Protection Association.
+The idea was to go a few steps further in regulating things like how much space and pasture dairy cows are given, with both Aldi Nord and Sud participating in the program.

 You can also keep an eye out for the RSPCA Assured labels that show up on some of Aldi's products, like chicken, pork, and eggs.
 Who doesn't love responsible sourcing?